madskjeldgaard/pico-audio-player-firmware/README.md

 ## Features

-- Plays uncompressed audio files (44.1khz 16 bit WAV files, but more coming)
-- Transfer using an SD card
+- Plays uncompressed audio files (44.1khz 16 bit WAV files, but more coming) from an SD card
 - Can be used with cheap high quality DAC
 - Based on [Arduino Audio Tools](https://github.com/pschatzmann/arduino-audio-tools) and Platformio, so you can easily fork this project and use it for another audio project.
+- The onboard BOOTSEL button works as a NEXT-button to go to the next audio file in the player.

 *Note:* To make this run smoothly, the Pico 1 is overclocked to 270mhz.
 Do this at your own risk.